 If you’re worried about heavy periods, you should go to your GP for advice or request a gynaecology referral.

-Heavy bleeding doesn’t always indicate PCOS, and most women have a good idea of what is an average amount of blood for them.
+Heavy bleeding doesn’t always indicate PCOS, and most women have a good idea of what is the average amount of blood for them.

 Find out more about the different types of female hormones and their functions.